Set-builder notation

-However, the prose approach may lack accuracy or be ambiguous.
-Thus, set-builder notation is often used with a predicate characterizing the elements of the set being defined, as described in the following section.

 Sets defined by a predicate

 Set-builder notation can be used to describe a set that is defined by a predicate, that is, a logical formula that evaluates to true for an element of the set, and false otherwise.
 In this form, set-builder notation has three parts: a variable, a colon or vertical bar separator, and a predicate.
 Thus there is a variable on the left of the separator, and a rule on the right of it.
 These three parts are contained in curly brackets: